kawaiizenbo/lomai/README.md

 ### particles
  - to: possesive particle
  - yo: is, are
- - ma: and, as well as
+ - ma: and, as well as, also

 ### pronouns
  - mai: first person pronoun